 And the Coffee Table business?
 Yes, you need it to build wealth, but if I don’t tell you what to do (if I let you be “free” and a thinking human) you probably won’t do it.
 If I tell you to sell collectibles that you can buy from ABC store and drop ship to customers on Ebay, you’ll almost certainly begin.

-If this is the kind of valuable information you need to know, something you’ve wondered about, and been bugged about…wondering why you don’t do things you know you should…or wondering why THEY don’t do what you “tell them,” perhaps you were telling them in the abstract and perhaps it’s a good time to register for Influence Boot Camp.
+If this is the kind of valuable information you need to know, something you’ve wondered about, and been bugged about…wondering why you don’t do things you know you should…or wondering why THEY don’t do what you “tell them,” perhaps you were telling them in the abstract.

 Make sense?
 This is HOW you learn what to do at Boot Camp.
 And the results?